mahipalsingh7/MSLocationService/README.md

 LocationService.shared.enableLoc() //Call This Method Fetch location from any Class

-//MARK: - LOCATION SERVICES DELEGATE func didLocationIniateUpdating() {
+//MARK: - LOCATION SERVICES DELEGATE extension YourViewController : LocationDelegate {
+    func didLocationIniateUpdating() {
         // When Location will iniate for Updating
         //Show loading or other stuff on iniating location service }

-func didLocationUpdate(success: Bool,lat:Double,lng:Double) {
+    func didLocationUpdate(success: Bool,currentLocation:CLLocation) {
         //Get Your Lat/lng with success
     }

     func didLocationFailedError(message: String) {
         //show error If any
+    }
 }
 ```